logan169/logan169.github.io/_posts/2025-03-04-houdini-large-language-model-agent.md

 """
 ```
 As you can see, the prompt provides a highly structured list of actions for the model to follow.
 This level of explicit instruction is necessary because we are employing a zero-shot approach asking the model to generate code without supplying any additional examples or contextual guidance.
 This is especially important when using general-purpose LLMs, as there are currently no models fine-tuned specifically for Houdini at the time of writing.
 By testing models in a zero-shot setting, we can establish a baseline for their adaptability and determine how effectively they can produce meaningful outputs solely based on structured prompts.

-In order to improve the model’s responses in the future, we could supplement the prompt with additional Houdini documentation or node graph code representations.
-This would provide relevant context, allowing the LLM to generate more accurate and structured outputs.
-This approach is known as Retrieval-Augmented Generation (RAG), where external reference materials are incorporated into the prompt to enhance the model’s ability to generate domain-specific responses.

-To conclude on this topic, since we will be using the PDG Wedger to run the same query across different models, we have updated the /obj/geo node’s name to include the current model name.
-This modification allows us to easily inspect and validate the output for each model, ensuring a more structured comparison of their generative capabilities.
+Finally, we will be using the PDG Wedger to run the same query across different models, we have updated the /obj/geo node’s name to include the current model name.
+This modification allows us to easily inspect and validate the output for each model.

 <div class="grid">
  <div class="cell cell--auto">